-Other Risks and Vulnerabilities: Epidemics, pandemics and other unforeseen global emergencies, and reactions to such emergencies could cause uncertainty in markets and businesses, including the Firm's business, and adversely affect the performance of the global economy, including causing market volatility, market and business uncertainty and closures, supply chain and travel interruptions, the need for employees and vendors to work at external locations, and extensive medical or personal absences.
-The Firm has policies and procedures in place to address many different events, however, significant outages, shortages and emergencies because of a large unexpected global situation could create significant market and business uncertainties and disruptions; therefore, not all events that could affect the Firm's business and/or the markets can be determined and addressed in advance.
+Other Risks and Vulnerabilities: Epidemics, pandemics, natural disasters, terrorist attacks, acts of war and other unforeseen global emergencies, and reactions to such emergencies could cause uncertainty in markets and businesses, including the Firm's business, and adversely affect the performance of the global economy, including causing market volatility, market and business uncertainty and closures, supply chain and travel interruptions, the need for employees and vendors to work at external locations, and extensive medical or personal absences.
+The Firm has policies and procedures in place to address many different events, however, significant outages, shortages and emergencies due to large unexpected global situations could create significant market and business uncertainties and disruptions; therefore, not all events that could affect the Firm's business and/or the markets can be determined and addressed in advance.

-The Firm's business operations are vulnerable to disruption in the case of catastrophic events such as fires, natural disaster, terrorist attacks or other circumstances resulting in property damage, network interruption and/or prolonged power outages.
-Although the Firm has implemented, or expects to implement, measures to manage risks relating to these types of events, there can be no assurances that all contingencies can be planned for.
+The Firm's business operations are vulnerable to disruption in the case of catastrophic events such as fires, earthquakes, natural disasters, terrorist attacks or other circumstances resulting in property damage, network interruption and/or prolonged power outages.
+Although the Firm has implemented measures to manage risks relating to these types of events, there can be no assurances that all contingencies can be planned for.
 These risks of loss can be substantial and could have a material adverse effect on the Firm and its clients.